 opConfig generally deals with (sets of) commands that are run on a node and collect configuration and status information; the compliance engine fits into that environment and makes use of any command outputs that opConfig has collected.

-However, as command outputs are generally unstructured plain text, it is necessary to preprocess these outputs in oder to provide both efficient mechanisms for checking compliance with an organization's rules.
+However, as command outputs are generally unstructured plain text, it is necessary to preprocess these outputs in order to provide both efficient mechanisms for checking compliance with an organization's rules.
 The section on Configuration Parses describes how this works.

 Open-AudIT Enterprise as Source of Information